newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/shelter-cds-reinstatement.md

 :::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }

-You cannot dispense or store any CDS and may be subject to legal consequences and fines if you do so.
+You cannot dispense or store sodium pentobarbital and may be subject to legal consequences if you do so.

 :::